TMI! Finetuned Models Leak Private Information from their Pretraining Data: Methodology

 \section{Methodology}

 In this section, we will propose attacks that follow the threat model defined in Section~\ref{sec:threatmodel}.
-First, we will provide a simple adaptation of an existing MI attack.
-Next, we will describe issues that arise when trying to incorporate more information about target model queries into an attack implementation.
+First, we will motivate our attack with theoretical results for membership-inference attacks under distribution shift.
+Then, we will provide a simple adaptation of an existing MI attack and describe issues that arise when trying to incorporate more information about target model queries into an attack implementation.
 Lastly, we will detail our metaclassifier-based approach to performing black-box MI attacks on finetuned models.